tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 ##### How `capacityOptimized` allocation works
 - Azure prioritizes available capacity, without factoring in price, when determining which VM sizes to deploy.
-- VMs are deployed by dynamically selecting VM sizes based on underlying capacity availability, ensuring that instances can be allocated even in highly utilized regions.
+- VM sizes are dynamically selected based on underlying capacity availability, ensuring that instances can be allocated even in highly utilized regions.
 - This strategy is useful for workloads that must secure compute resources without delays due to capacity shortages.

 ##### Considerations